-Labour law 4 An employment agreement will have to be concluded between the employer and the new employee to confirm what has been agreed in the negotiations.
+Checklist Labour law What When Who 4 An employment agreement will have to be concluded between the employer and the new employee to confirm what has been agreed in the negotiations.
 See Q&A chapter 4 Expatriate tax regime: the 30%-ruling.
-Prior to start employment (please note that this especially important when applying for the 30%-ruling) Employer and employee 5 Determine by which law (Dutch, other) the employment agreement should be governed, by choice and mandatorily.
-Prior to offering an employment Employer 6 Determine whether any collective labour agreement which has been declared generally binding in the Netherlands applies on the work which the employee is to perform in the Netherlands Prior to start employment Employer 7 Check whether any conflict may arise between the law of the home country of the employee and the Dutch mandatory labour law rules and social security benefits (e.g. during illness).
-See Q&A chapter 5 Social security.
-Prior to start employment Employer 8 Determine whether a (mandatory or company) pension scheme applies to the new employee.
+Prior to start employment (please note that this is especially important when applying for the 30%-ruling) Employer and employee 5 Determine by which law (Dutch, other) the employment agreement should be governed, by choice and mandatorily.
+Prior to offering an employment Employer 6 Determine whether any collective labour agreement which has been declared generally binding in the Netherlands applies on the work which the employee is to perform in the Netherlands Prior to offering an employment Employer 7 Check whether any conflict may arise between the law of the home country of the employee and the Dutch mandatory labour law rules and social security benefits (e.g. during illness).
+See Q&A chapter 5 Social security .
+Prior to offering an employment Employer 8 Determine whether a (mandatory or company) pension scheme applies to the new employee.
 If so, the employer notifies the pension provider, and registers the new employee accordingly.
 See Q&A chapter 6 Pension.
 Prior to start employment Employer